-So if you worry about your tiny furry friend’s teeth, we’ve put together a guide to help you understand how many teeth Chihuahuas should have, the causes of dental problems in Chihuahuas, and what you can do to help.
+So if you worry about your tiny furry friend’s teeth, we’ve put together a guide to help you understand how many teeth Chihuahuas should have, and what's the purpose of each teeth.

 The canines are the teeth that everyone associates with dogs (hence the name).
 They are larger than the rest of the Chihuahua’s teeth and capable of inflicting a lot of damage.
 Canines come in at around 4-6 months old and are used to lock on to prey as well as rip the meat apart once they have managed the kill.